pulumi-pequod/pequod-mlc-kafkacluster/sdk/python/bin/README.md

-# Pequod K8s Datadog Multilanguage Component
+# Pequod Kafka Cluster Multilanguage Component
-This multilanguage component is used to setup Datadog monitoring for K8s clusters.
+This multilanguage component is used to deploy a Kafka Cluster (using Confluent).

 ## Building and Publishing the MLC
 Whenever the component code (under provider/cmd/pulumi-resource...) or schema.json, etc has been udated, follow the process below to make the updated version available: